 For retail investors, these categories may appear technical, but the practical implication is straightforward.
 If there is a need for immediate access to cash, investments may take longer to convert into cash or may need to be exited at less favourable prices, which could affect overall financial planning.

-Example of liquidity risk
+Real-world examples of liquidity risk

 In another example, a mutual fund scheme holding bonds with low trading volumes may find it difficult to meet redemption requests without impacting prices.
+Liquidity risk can also arise from funding liquidity pressures, where an institution may struggle to meet short-term cash obligations despite holding assets that retain value over the long term.

 Causes of liquidity risk